 I Was Hit By a Driver in Texas Who Does Not Have Insurance – What Can I Do?

 More than 8% of Texas drivers lack insurance, and that figure doesn’t even count uninsured out-of-state drivers or people driving without a license.
 If you suffer an accident with an uninsured driver, securing fair compensation can be a challenge.
+Additionally, if the person at fault in an accident has no insurance in Texas, the situation can become even more complicated, making it crucial to understand your options and rights.

 Fault vs. No-Fault Auto Insurance Systems